reelradio/docs/dev-guide.md

 ### The query that the advanced search performs

-We ended up using a query that combines 3 searches: first, one that uses full-text search to query the `tsearch` table of scraped collections pages; second, another that uses full-text search to query the `vsearch` table of transcriptions; and third, one that does a limited keyword search on titles, as the site’s original limited search contained when we took on the project.
+We ended up using a query that combines 3 searches:
+1. First, one that uses full-text search to query the `tsearch` table of scraped collections pages
+2. Second, another that uses full-text search to query the `vsearch` table of transcriptions
+3. Third, one that does a limited keyword search on titles, as the site’s original limited search contained when we took on the project.

 We combined these 3 and ordered the results by relevance, making for a much more powerful search feature.
 See below: